MystenLabs/sui/crates/sui-light-client/README.md

-This create contains a Command Line Interface light client for Sui.
+This crate contains a Command Line Interface light client for Sui.

 # What is a light client?